intel-hpdd/Packer-templates/centos-lustre-templates/README.md

 Currently, only VirtualBox VMs are created.
 Additional builder types will be added over time.

-Versioning is currently restricted to 3 numerals in the form `x.y.z`.
-This is a limitation imposed by the Atlas software platform.
+Versioning of Vagrant boxes is currently restricted to 3 numerals in the form `x.y.z`.
+This is a limitation imposed by Hashicorp's software platform.
 Some Lustre releases may have an additional digit to denote hot fixes, in which case the version number in the template would need to be changed.

 An alternative may be to let Atlas manage the versioning automatically.